Bricktech2000/Notes/notes/quine.md

 > **note**
 >
-> _Any programming language which is Turing complete, and which is able to output any string (by a computable function of the string as program [...]) has a quine program [...] as follows by the fixed-point theorem_ &mdash; <https://www.madore.org/~david/computers/quine.html#sec_intro>.
+> _Any programming language which is Turing complete, and which is able to output any string (by a computable function of the string as program [...]) has a quine program [...] as follows by the fixed-point theorem_ --- <https://www.madore.org/~david/computers/quine.html#sec_intro>.
 I believe this statement may be incorrect
 >
 > consider the following [[programming language]]. it is clearly [[turing complete]], and the computable [[function]] `lambda s: '0' + s` clearly maps an arbitrary [[string]] to a program that outputs it, yet a [[quine]] cannot be written in it
 >